World PEAS Food Hub

 World PEAS Food Hub aims to build long term economic self-reliance and food security among farmers in eastern Massachusetts and their communities, and to expand access of healthy and culturally appropriate foods in underserved areas through production of locally-grown foods.

 World PEAS began as a cooperative in 2005, with the goal to help beginning, immigrant and refugee farmers connect with local consumers seeking fresh produce.
 Most participating farmers do not have a large enough volume, means of transportation, time, or English language skills to effectively access viable, living wage markets on their own.
 By forming a cooperative, small, beginning, immigrant and refugee farmers are able to combine their products to more efficiently and effectively connect with local consumers.
 In June 2013, World PEAS opened a physical warehouse space, transforming the program from a cooperative into a true Food Hub.
-World PEAS aggregates and distributes vegetables grown by over 30 beginning, immigrant and refugee farmers, along with tree fruits and berries from local orchards.
-This produce serves over 450 World PEAS CSA shareholders, local shelters and food banks, schools and institutions, and SNAP-eligible Lowell residents.
+World PEAS aggregates and distributes vegetables grown by over 30 beginning, immigrant and refugee farmers who use organic growing practices.
+Additional fruits and vegetables are sourced from farms within 100 miles of Boston that use certified organic practices, as well as farms that use integrated pest management.
+This produce serves over 400 World PEAS CSA shareholders, local shelters and food banks, schools and institutions, and SNAP-eligible Lowell residents.

 The World PEAS Food Hub aims to provide the following services to our program farmers and the greater Boston community:

-Access to sustainably grown, local vegetables through the World PEAS CSA
+- Access to sustainably grown, local fruits and vegetables through the World PEAS CSA

-Increased access to fresh fruits & vegetables in under-resourced communities, through our SNAP CSA
+- Increased access to fresh fruits & vegetables in under-resourced communities, through our Share-a-Share Program and other food access partnerships.

 State funds for this project were matched with Federal funds under the